devgateway/amp-portal/README.md

 # WordPress React Lib
-An easy way to integrate your react application with the world's **most popular** content management system . **wp-react-lib** uses the [Wordpress REST API](https://developer.wordpress.org/rest-api/) to load content into your classic React.js stack, it also allows embedding your own React.js components within pages and posts.
+An easy way to integrate your react application with the world's **most popular** content management system. **wp-react-lib** uses the [Wordpress REST API](https://developer.wordpress.org/rest-api/) to load content into your classic React.js stack, it also allows embedding your own React.js components within pages and posts.

 # Dependecies